Osorno, Chile: Old Osorno

 The city was originally planned to be founded in 1553, under the Government of Pedro de Valdivia by his companion of conquest, Lieutenant General Don Francisco de Villagra; with the name of Santa Marina de Gaete, on the site of a Huilliche village named Chauracavi.
 However, Valdivia's death prevented the realization of this plan before it could materialize.

 On 27 March 1558, the city was finally founded by governor García Hurtado de Mendoza, with the new name of Villa de San Mateo de Osorno, in honor of his grandfather, Count of Osorno.
 Osorno is a municipio in Palencia province, Castile and León, Spain.
 In the summer of 1567, various settlers of Osorno joined Ruiz de Gamboa's expedition to Chiloé Archipelago.
-On December 1575 Osorno was struck a major earthquake and the following year hostilities between Spanish and Mapuches, which had begun farther north, reached Osorno.
+On December 1575 Osorno was struck by a major earthquake and the following year hostilities between Spanish and Mapuches, which had begun farther north, reached Osorno.
 Osorno was destroyed again by the indigenous Huilliche people in October 1602.
 The destruction of Osorno forced Spaniards and the remaining indigenous allies to migrate south to the vicinity of Chiloé Archipelago where Spanish rule was still upheld.
 Indigenous allies the followed the Spanish on their departure were declared indios reyunos and became free of encomienda and held the duty to form a militia.
 The indios reyunos settled chiefly in Calbuco and Abtao.
 Fernando de Alvarado, an exile from Osorno, led the Spanish resistance in Chiloé against Dutch invaders in 1643.
 During the crisis that preceded the Battle of Río Bueno Captain Ignacio Carrera Yturgoyen penetrated with an army from Carelmapu north to the vicinity of the ruins of Osorno where his expedition were approached by Huilliches who handed over three "caciques", allegedly responsible for the murders of the survivors of the wreck of San José.

 The plains of Osorno and the whole area between Valdivia and the settlements of Calbuco and Carelmapu remained independent indigenous territory closed to the Spanish.
 The Spanish had thus little information on this territory and had to rely on hearsay.
 This lack of concrete knowledge of the territory fueled speculations about the mythical City of the Caesars.